emad-samni/portfolio/README.md

 ## Additional Info

-I use devicon for the development icons, so you should import them before you use it
+devicon library is used for the development icons, they should be imported before use it